GenesisViewer/Genesis/README.md

 # Genesis Viewer

-Genesis is a viewer for Second Life metaverse.
+Genesis is a viewer for Second Life.

 ## Tools needed
 These tools are needed to be able to build the project